HL7/cqf-measures/pages/measure-conformance.md

 }
 ```

-Snippet 10: Library dataRequirement for Diagnosis: Acute Pharyngitis (from library-exm146-FHIR.json)
+Snippet 10: Library dataRequirement for Condition: Acute Pharyngitis (from [library-exm146-FHIR.json](Library-library-exm146-FHIR.xml.html))

 ### 2.4 Population Criteria

 The Population Criteria (lines 10 - 23 of Snippet 1) includes definitions of criteria used to specify populations.
 The criteria specifying these populations are described using CQL and those CQL expressions are given context in the Measure.
 In this section, we describe how to use CQL and the Measure resource to define population criteria.

 CQL provides the logical expression language that is used to define population criteria.
 CQL-based constraints are then referenced from the population.criteria elements of the Measure resource.
 Once included in the Measure, expressions defined in the CQL can be used to further refine the data criteria and to define population criteria.
-Figure 3 illustrates the general concept.
-Figure 3 illustrates the relationship between the Measure and CQL documents: The Measure resource references a CQL expression script (#1), the population criteria sections reference a particular expression from the referenced CQL file (#2), the referenced expression in-turn may include or call another expression (#3) in the same (or a different) CQL expression script.
+Figure 5 illustrates the general concept.
+Figure 5 illustrates the relationship between the Measure and CQL documents: The Measure resource references a CQL expression script (#1), the population criteria sections reference a particular expression from the referenced CQL file (#2), the referenced expression in-turn may include or call another expression (#3) in the same (or a different) CQL expression script.
 Snippet 11 and Snippet 12 demonstrate the use of Measure and CQL in the definition of the "Initial Population".
 Note that the root identifier of the criteria reference (line 424) matches the internal identifier assigned to the CQL expression document (line 22 of Snippet 3).
 Also, note the use of the EXM146v4 namespace and escaped quotation marks (“&quot;”) in line 425.

 ![Measure with linked expression document](assets/images/HQMFWithLinkedExpression.jpg)

-Figure 3: Measure with linked expression document
+Figure 5: Measure with linked expression document

 ```json
 "population": [